axibase/atsd-use-cases/how-to/github/push-notification.md

 Repositories with collaborators working across the globe are difficult to monitor.
 Before it's time to squash a PR and merge two branches, the input of several team members is usually needed and when these operators are working from a third-party GUI client, most of their commits are appended in the form of a repository push.

-While the default email notifications delivered by Github provide a convenient way to stay on track, the flexibility of being able to track new pushes can be better accomplished using programmatic integration leveraging Github webhook functionality.
+While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to track new pushes can be better accomplished using programmatic integration leveraging GitHub webhook functionality.

 ## Launch ATSD Sandbox

 Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.

 Replace the `SERVER_URL` parameter in the command above with the public DNS name of the Docker host where the sandbox container will be running.
-The Docker host should be externally accessible to receive webhook notifications from Github servers.
+The Docker host should be externally accessible to receive webhook notifications from GitHub servers.

 ```sh
 docker run -d -p 8443:8443 -p 9443:9443 \